 The community feeling at Donnelly River Mill was clearly very strong.
 The original concept of creating a town – not merely a place of work – had succeeded, not only because of the isolation and relative self-sufficiency of the community but also through the pride of the workers in their mill.

-The Donnelly River Mill is an excellent example not only of how a timber mill operated, but also of the social environment of workers in the mill and their families.
-Besides the mill, the workers’ housing, social club, store and school remain.
+The Donnelly River Mill is an excellent example not only of how a timber mill operated, but also of the social environment of the workers and their families.
+Besides the mill, the workers’ housing, social club, general store, butcher’s shop and school remain.

-The mill and town was heritage listed in 2006 and won the WA heritage award in 2016.
+The mill and town were heritage listed in 2006 and won the WA heritage award in 2016.